mmBs/mmbs.github.io/_posts/2016-06-12-terminal-on-steroids.md

 ![My Terminal](/images/2016-06-12-terminal.png)

-I would like to keep this post as short and easy as possible, so please find all steps you need to take below.
+I would like to keep this post as simple as possible, so please find all steps you need to take below.

 ## Manual